TYRE INFLATION KIT

 If a minimum pressure of 1.8 bar is not reached after 15 minutes, repair is not possible; do not drive the vehicle but contact an approved dealer.

-Once the tyre is correctly inflated, remove the kit: slowly unscrew the inflation end piece to prevent any product spatter and store the container in plastic packaging to prevent product leaks.
+Once the tyre is correctly inflated, remove the kit: unclip the inflation adapter slowly from the container 3 to prevent any product spatter and store the container in plastic packaging to prevent product leaks.

 Precautions when using the kit